KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 **Dependencies:** SP01 — Structural Physics: A Zenetist Foundation; SP02 — Bifurcal Cosmogenesis
 **Relation:** One of the six major disciplines of Zenetism (Structural Metaphysics, Field Physics, Lattice Mathematics, Structural Forensics, Structural Physics, Structural Neuroscience)

-This document is the **third foundational document of Structural Physics**, providing the mathematical formalism for the multiversal expression framework established in SP02.
+This document is the **third foundational document of Structural Physics**, providing the mathematical formalism for the multiversal expression established in SP02.

 Future expansions may include: